 In the unlikely event that you may experience a problem with your stairlift, we’ve put together a simple guide.
 Please note that your stairlift will also come with a handy user guide which has a problem solving section which you might find helpful.
 If however you are in any doubt please call us free on 0800 54 20 466.
 We’re always here to help.

 My stair lift is constantly beeping

-This is a warning sound indicating that the stairlift is losing power and will eventually stop working.
-Please check that your stairlift is parked correctly at the charging point (which is usually at the top or the bottom of the stairs).
+This is a warning sound indicating that the stairlift's power supply isn't supplying enough power and will eventually stop working.
+Please check that your stairlift is parked in the correct position at the charging point (which is usually at the top or bottom of the stairs).

-Also check that the mains power switch is on or that there has not been a power cut.
+Also check that the wall switch and mains power switch is on or that there has not been a power cut.
 It may also be worth checking the fuse board to make sure that the switches have not tripped.

 If you have a smoke alarm it may be worth checking that too!

 If your stairlift has stopped working, check to see if the on/off switch or button has inadvertently been turned “Off”.
 The location of this switch can depend on the model of the stairlift, but will usually be found on the stairlift chair arm, the stairlift carriage (the unit located under the seat) or on the wall unit.
 Children and visitors can sometimes accidentally turn this switch or button off.
 If you have a key switch make sure that the key has not been removed from the barrel and is turned to the “On” position.

 You may wish to immobilise the stairlift if children are visiting to stop it being damaged but please remember to turn it on again!